Yvancg/mc-leaner/docs/FAQ.md

 The default scan mode runs all inspection modules but performs no destructive actions.

 Any file movement or cleanup requires explicit use of `--apply`.

+If mc-leaner is running in a non-interactive context and cannot prompt safely, it will **skip the action** and report the reason.
+No file is ever moved without an explicit confirmation.